EmperorBale/HoudiniProxy/README.md

 # Copyright

-We all don't own Club Penguin, neither do I.
+This is my code, I don't own Club Penguin.
+Any damage made with this is not my responsibility.